Animal Distinguished Service Award

 Eligibility

-The selection panel is to undertake due diligence in processing nominations in order to ensure that any animal that satisfies the above criteria before any action for the issue of a medal is undertaken.
+The Committee is to undertake due diligence in processing the nomination to ensure that an animal satisfies the above criteria before any action for the issue of a medal is undertaken.
 This processing must include:

 A formal application